stillaks/stillaks-cv/cv.md

 2. Participation certificate in the International Summer Scientific School “Nuclear and radiation physics,” Astana.

 3. Python for Everybody Specialization, University of Michigan, Coursera.

+### Publications
+> Study of elastic scattering of deuterons from 6Li at energy 18 MeV, NEWS of the National Academy of Science of the Republic of Kazakhstan, 2017, -Vol.6, №1, P. 5-12.